Mr-J-Hong/FMP10/_posts/2024-02-06-prime-places.md

 You make a mad dash to each of the elevators numbered by a perfect square and just manage to squeeze into the last spot on elevator 100.
 </p>
 <p>
 After a long, rickety ride, you step out to find a frenetic scene.
-Apparently, a frustrated gem hunter has planted bombs on some of the elevators when they were in the depths of the mine.
+Apparently, an evil gem hunter has planted bombs on some of the elevators when they were in the depths of the mine.
 The bombs have been set to explode the next time the elevator goes back down.
 </p>
 <p>
 Unfortunately, the bomb squad doesn't have enough time to clear all 100 elevators before they head back down in the morning.
 They need your help to figure out which elevators might have a bomb and which ones are safe.